Alika Oraztayeva (VVF): "A separate class was given specifically for Erasmus students"

 Innovation Economics (3 ECTS)

-Lectures with 3 ETCS were 3 hours long, whereas 6 ECTS were 1.5 hours long.
+Lectures with 3 ETCS were 3 hours long,

 The faculty has a good location and there is transportation accessible everywhere.
 A separate class was given specifically for Erasmus students, where all lectures were held.
 It was well equipped and convenient in terms of the facility.
 Students had to have access to the university platforms: local "mano", Moodle and Outlook.

-All lectures were held in English.
-There were usually up to 20 - 25 students in the class from all over Europe.
+were usually up to 20 - 25 students in the class from all over Europe.

 Culture, free time, and leisure

-Coastline and many unique beaches, parks, and nature overall are unbelievably unique!
-The most beautiful views I’ve seen so far were in Portugal.
+and nature overall are unbelievably unique!
+The most beautiful views I’ve seen

 Surfing was one of the best activities I’ve tried so far and it was super affordable.